mario-guerra/email-automation/README.md

 - Enable the Advanced Calendar API in the Apps Script project (see instructions above) so calendar-based detection works.
 - Add a short `DEPLOY_APPS_SCRIPT.md` describing how to enable the Calendar API and grant scopes.
 - If you run GitHub Actions to publish `site-ghpages`, ensure the workflow has `pages: write` permission or set a `PAGES_PAT` secret for deployments that require a PAT.
+- Consider adding rate limiting for AI API calls to manage costs in high-volume scenarios.

 ## License